juergenpabel/circuitpython-escpos-server/README.md

 # Abstract

 A circuitpython application that receives ESC/POS requests via network (HTTP, MQTT &amp; RAW) and relays them to USB-connected thermal printer(s).
-The application waits via HTTP, MQTT and/or RAW-protocol for ESCPOS-formatted printjobs and sends them via USB to the configured thermal printer/s (without any parsing; but with additional printer reset/initialization and a paper-cut command at the end).
+The application waits via HTTP, MQTT and/or RAW-protocol for ESCPOS-formatted printjobs and sends them via USB to the configured thermal printer/s (without any parsing; but with additional printer reset/initialization before and a paper-cut command after the printjob).

-**Note**: The original version of this software was published in my github repo "circuitpython-picow-escpos" - but since this is not in any way confined to the Pi Pico W, I re-published this software in this repository and continue its development.
+**Note**: The original version of this software was published in my github repo "circuitpython-picow-escpos" - but since this is not in any way confined to the Pi Pico W, I re-published this software in this repository and continue its development here.

 **Warning**: This software is heavily work-in-progress, thus: **before I publish release 1.0, it might not even be fully implemented or horribly broken.**